veit/python-basics-tutorial/docs/test/tox.rst

 ``tests``.
 This tells tox that the corresponding libraries should be installed in this environment.
 Finally, ``commands`` instructs tox to run ``pytest``.

+The configuration for a specific environment could be added using :samp:`tool.tox.env.{ENV_NAME}`, and the base configuration for packages using :samp:`tool.tox.env_pkg_base`.

 Executing tox
 -------------